The Shareholder Directive - SRD II

 Clearstream contribution to improve operational efficiency

-Clearstream is actively participating in in working groups at both the national and pan-European levels to ensure that forthcoming changes contribute to improved operational efficiency.
+Clearstream is actively participating in working groups at both the national and pan-European levels to ensure that forthcoming changes contribute to improved operational efficiency.
 At Clearstream, we will communicate further details as and when standards are agreed upon.